Crossing Numbers of Knots on Closed Surfaces: Preliminaries

 \begin{definition} Let $M$ be a compact, connected, orientable 3-manifold.
 A \textit{Heegaard splitting} of $M$ is a decomposition $M = V \cup_{H} W$, where $V$ and $W$ are compression bodies such that $V \cap W = \partial_{+} V = \partial_{+} W = H$.
 The surface $H$ is called the \textit{Heegaard surface} of the splitting. \end{definition}

 When $M$ is a closed 3-manifold, both $V$ and $W$ are necessarily handlebodies.
-The \textit{Heegaard genus} of a 3-manifold $M$, denoted by $g(M)$, is defined as the minimal genus of a Heegaard surface among all Heegaard splittings of $M$.
+The \textit{Heegaard genus} of a closed 3-manifold $M$, denoted by $g(M)$, is the minimal genus of a Heegaard surface among all Heegaard splittings of $M$.

+For the complementary pieces cut off by a closed surface, we shall use the following boundary-relative version of Heegaard genus.

+\begin{definition}[Relative Heegaard genus] Let $M$ be a compact, connected, orientable 3-manifold with connected boundary $F$.
+A \emph{Heegaard splitting of $M$ relative to $F$} is a decomposition